What is malware?

 Ransomware: This is a form of malware that encrypts a user’s files. (scrambles the data so it cannot be understood) A payment is demanded via an online process in order to unlock the files, however, it cannot be guaranteed that you will be able to access your files even if you do pay the ransom.

 Many operating systems have anti-malware already installed.
-Windows 10 has a product called ‘Defender’ which will help make your computer safer from malware.
-Apple was previously considered to be a ‘safe’ bet and immune from virus’.
-This is certainly no longer the case and despite modern Apple OS containing anti-malware mechanisms, it is strongly advised that users use an additional third-party program to ensure maximum security.
+Windows 10 has a product called ‘Defender’ which meets the requirements set out in Cyber Essentials.
+Apple was previously considered to be a ‘safe bet’ and ‘immune from viruses’.
+This is certainly no longer the case and, despite modern Apple Operating Systems containing anti-malware mechanisms, it is strongly advised that people use an additional third-party program to ensure maximum security.

 Additional important tools to protect yourself from malware